 Government Code Section 65852.3 requires jurisdictions to treat manufactured housing and mobile homes in the same manner as conventional or "stick-built" homes.
-If the manufactured homes meet the same requirements in terms of setbacks and other requirements, the City treats it as it would a conventional home.
-In Orland, manufactured housing and mobile homes are allowed in all residential zones.
+If the manufactured homes meet the same requirements in terms of setbacks and other requirements as other residential structures, the City treats it as it would a conventional home.
+In Orland, manufactured housing and mobile homes are allowed in all residential zones and are not subject to any development standards that would not apply to other residential building types.
+The definition for manufactured housing is found in the City Municipal Code, 17.08.1030.